bellons91/personal-tech-notes/azure/Azure App Service/Multitenant App Service networking.md

 ## Outbound addresses

-Depending on the [[azure-app-service-plan]], you use a different set of worker VMs, each with a different set of outbound addresses.
+Depending on the [[Azure App Service Plan]], you use a different set of worker VMs, each with a different set of outbound addresses.

 There are three groups: